microsoftarchive/BatchAI/recipes/Chainer/README.md

 ChainerMN is an additional package for Chainer, a flexible deep learning framework.
 ChainerMN enables multi-node distributed deep learning.

-See official GitHub pages for Chainer (https://github.com/chainer/chainer) and ChianerMN (https://github.com/chainer/chainermn)
+See official GitHub pages for Chainer (https://github.com/chainer/chainer) and ChainerMN (https://github.com/chainer/chainermn)

 #### [Chainer-GPU-Distributed](./Chainer-GPU-Distributed)
 This Chainer-GPU-Distributed recipe contains information on how to run distributed Chainer training job across multiple GPU nodes with BatchAI.